ds5110/Facial-Landmarks-Exploration/docs/overview.md

 ## Challenges

 Throughout the course of this project, we faced several challenges.
-One challenge was the initial uncertainty about how the DS project should be approached.
-We were unsure about the specific direction and scope of the project.
-In this regard, we would like to thank ChatGPT and the OpenAI company behind it for providing guidance on how to carry out a project effectively.

-Another challenge was determining the direction to take in our research.
+One challenge was determining the direction to take in our research.
 We initially chose to enrich the methods of Scale and other aspects.
 During a check-in with our Stakeholder, we received suggestions to compare our work with the original project.
 This feedback helped us refine our direction, focusing on extending a few aspects that were not thoroughly explored in the original project.